celalp/celalp.github.io/_talks/2010-02-05-post-quote.md

 ---
-title: "Post: Quote"
+title: "Blog Post Title Here"
+layout: single
+author_profile: true
+date: 2024-08-07
 categories:
-  - Blog
+  - blog
 tags:
-  - Post Formats
+  - machine learning
-  - quote
+  - bioinformatics
+excerpt: "Optional short summary shown on the blog index page."
 ---

 > Only one thing is impossible for God: To find any sense in any copyright law on the planet.